 really well and fast to remove the anodize just in the area that I

-masked (and I also "masked up" with a N95 due to the fine powdery oxides
+masked (and I also "self-masked" with a N95 due to the fine powdery oxides

 that became airborne in this removal process.)
 When the tape was removed the bare metal areas looked almost